jacobusmmsmit/jacobusmmsmit/README.md

   * 📙 Learning Dutch

 - 💬 Ask me about Julia for numerical computing
+- 📜 A few of my repositories are currently private for anonymous marking reasons, I hope to make them public in June to be able to showcase some of my up to date code!

 <!-- - 📫 How to reach me **miguelraz@gmail.com** -->